EFS123-Foundation/EFS/README.md

 # EFS

 The EFS is created for block CHAIN development.
+The owner of this block CHAIN needs further instructions on how to use it in its FAQs and relevant documentation releases.
+It is expected to be simple, secure and efficient in use.
+Its purpose is for both personal and business usages.
+It takes no comparison with previous or later on push, rather than it keeps looking for initiatives and improvements.

 ## EFS163